Port Sudan: Economy

 The city has an oil refinery and handles 90% of the country's international trade.
 Major exports include oilseed, senna, and hides and skins.
 Imports include construction materials, heavy machinery, and vehicles.

 Transport

 The city has a modern container port to handle imports and exports.
 The port is part of the 21st Century Maritime Silk Road that runs from the Chinese coast via the Suez Canal to the Mediterranean, there to the Upper Adriatic region of Trieste with its rail connections to Central and Eastern Europe.

 The main airport is Port Sudan New International Airport.
 There is now a tarred road linking Port Sudan to Khartoum via Atbara.
-Port Sudan also has a 1067mm gauge rail link with Khartoum.
+Port Sudan also has a 1067 mm gauge rail link with Khartoum.
 There is also an international ferry from Jeddah.

-In 2023 a new seaport was proposed about 200km north of Port Sudan at Abu Amama.
-A 450km road to the farming hub at Abu Hamad would also be provided.
-This new seaport is opposite Jeddah which shortens the ferry trip from Jeddah.
+In 2023 a new seaport was proposed about 200 km north of Port Sudan at Abu Amama.
+A 450 km road to the farming hub at Abu Hamad would also be provided.
+This new seaport would be opposite Jeddah and thus shorten the ferry trip.